Twigee/DesktopSchlatt/README.md

 ## TODO
 * ~Add checks to make sure we are not doing the same task twice~
 * ~only take over computer input after 5 minutes~
-* checks for time, if its after certain time sing a sleep song
-* sing songs at random times
 * polish
 * possibly cut things if run out of time before filming video